mumanchu/AS3935LightningSensor/README.md

 ## Testing

-You can either wait for the next thunderstorm (see Benjamin Franklin), or use some kind of spark generator which will be wildly inaccurate, like Tesla Coils.
+You can either wait for the next thunderstorm (as did Benjamin Franklin), or use some kind of spark generator like a Tesla Coil.
+This will be wildy inaccurate, but it will indicate that something is happening.

 I used a 1970's ZEROSTAT antistatic pistol, a piezo-electric device which generates a spark if you pull the trigger too fast.
-Piezo cigarette lighters will do the same thing.
+Piezo cigarette and gas lighters will probably do the same thing (but I didn't try it).

 > [!CAUTION]
 > Electrostatic discharges (and lightning strikes) are LETHAL to modern electronics!
 See Disclaimer.

-Alternatively, make a continuous spark generator with the ignition coil from the rusting Maserati in your garage. \
+Alternatively, make a continuous spark generator with the ignition coil from that rusting Maserati in your garage. \
 See https://muman.ch/muman/index.htm?muman-ignition-coil-driver.htm.

 Tesla coils and piezo-electric devices caused I2C communications errors for me, and the I2C communications hung.
 This may be due to interference through the long off-board I2C wiring.
 I added the [temporary] `restartWire()` method which lets it recover.